lely-industries/lely-core/doc/overview.md

 -----

 Convenience functions to compare and manipulate `timespec` structs can be found in lely/util/time.h.
+External clock and timer functions, with an API similar to the POSIX clock and timer functions, can be found in lely/util/xtime.h.

 Comparison and hash function for integers, pointers and strings can be found in lely/util/cmp.h and lely/util/hash.h, respectively.